-- 4.3.1 The proposed grants awaiting comment from legal to estimate whether a subsidy control assessment is needed. - 4.3.2 There are no significant legal implications that govern the relationship between the Council and its tenants save that the tenant is required to pay a proportion of the service charges properly incurred by their landlord.
+- 4.3.1 The given the amounts involved the proposed grants do not require a subsidy control assessment . - 4.3.2 There are no significant legal implications that govern the relationship between the Council and its tenants save that the tenant is required to pay a proportion of the service charges properly incurred by their landlord.